 The Social Bond market aims to enable and develop the key role that debt markets can play in funding projects that address global social challenges.
-Social Bonds are use of proceeds bonds that raise funds for new and existing projects with positive social outcomes.
+Social Bonds are use of proceeds bonds that raise funds for new and existing projects that address or mitigate a specific social issue and/or seek to achieve positive social outcomes.
 The Social Bond Principles (SBP) promote integrity in the Social Bond market through guidelines that recommend transparency, disclosure and reporting.
 They are intended for use by market participants and are designed to drive the provision of information needed to increase capital allocation to social projects without any single arbiter.

 Issuance aligned to the SBP should provide an investment opportunity with transparent social credentials.
 By recommending that issuers report on the use of Social Bond proceeds, the SBP promote a step change in transparency that facilitates the tracking of funds into social projects, while simultaneously aiming to improve insight into their intended impact.
-The SBP provide high level categories for eligible Social Projects in recognition of the diversity of current views and of the ongoing development in understanding of social issues and consequences.
+The SBP provide high level categories for eligible Social Projects in recognition of the diversity o current views and of the ongoing development in understanding of social issues and consequences.

-The SBP are collaborative and consultative in nature based on the contributions of Members and Observers of the Green Bond Principles and Social Bond Principles (referred to as the Principles), and of the wider community of stakeholders.
+The SBP are collaborative and consultative in nature based on the contributions of Members and Observers of the Green Bond Principles, Social Bond Principles and Sustainability Bond Guidelines (referred to as the Principles), and of the wider community of stakeholders.
 The Principles are coordinated by the Executive Committee.
-They are updated typically once a year in order to reflect the development and growth of the global Social Bond market.
+They are updated when it is necessary to do so in order to reflect the development and growth of the global Social Bond market